spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-tag-filter/create-add-filter.md

 You can assign the resource filter created, in combination with roles, to a [user](../../../user-management/new-user.md#create-a-new-user) to enforce access restriction.
 Palette provisions two types of roles:

-* [Palette Global Roles](../../..//user-management/palette-rbac/resource-scope-roles-permissions.md#palette-global-resource-roles), the set of roles that are available in Palette console
+* [Palette Global Roles](../../..//user-management/palette-rbac/resource-scope-roles-permissions.md#palette-global-resource-roles), the set of roles that are available in Palette by default.

 * [Custom Resource Roles](../../..//user-management/palette-rbac/resource-scope-roles-permissions.md#palette-custom-resource-roles),  can be generated according to your requirements from the available set of permissions and operations.